- How do I determine the best metadata tool?

 Metadata Tools for Geospatial Data is an independent metadata software evaluation site maintained by Hugh Phillips and hosted by the Wisconsin Land Information Clearinghouse (WiscLINC).

-ISO Metadata Editor Review Feature information collected from developers and users about available ISO 19115 Metadata Editors
+ISO Geospatial Metadata Editors Registry Feature information collected from developers and users about available ISO 19115 Metadata Editors

 The following is not an exhaustive listing and does not imply FGDC endorsement: